What expectations and desires do hold around partnership?

 Our liberation is found when we do like Chiron did and willingly embrace our vulnerable humanness (our mortality,) trade in our stories of invulnerability (unrealistic expectations, notions of perfection), and perpetually enliven the part of us that shakes up the old ways of being by bringing down to earth inspiration from the heavens.

-Your willingness to let some part of yourself die (an outdated understanding of yourself, a belief, a dream, your favorite self-defense pattern, an attachment to a partnership) is what ultimately allows you to get free from suffering.
+Your willingness to let some part of yourself die (an outdated understanding of yourself, a belief, a dream, your favorite self-defense pattern, an attachment to a partnership) is what ultimately allows you to get free from cycles of familiar suffering.

 Through this process we find our true place as Creators of new worlds of love and intimacy grounded in reality.